VladRez/idiomatic-programming/object-oriented-basics/readme.md

 # Inheritance

-It's a porgramming concept of integrating two classes with an is-a relationship.
+It's a programming concept of integrating two classes with an is-a relationship.

 Specifying common traits for different objects: